CactiLab/BYOTee-Build-Your-Own-TEEs/README.md

 ## Project Structure
 We developed four demo applications.
 The example code is structured as follows:
 * `app1/` - Contains an example of **Computational applications**.
-In this application the PS side sends a 64 bit data to the CTEE softcore(Microblaze).
-The CTEE SSC outputs AES encryption/decryption depending on the commands provided by the PS untrusted application.
+In this application the PS side sends a 64 bit data to the Enlave softcore(Microblaze).
+The Enlave SSC outputs AES encryption/decryption depending on the commands provided by the PS untrusted application.
-In the hardware deisgn of the application CTEE is constructed with a micrbolze processor with its BRAM.
+In the hardware deisgn of the application Enlave is constructed with a micrbolze processor with its BRAM.
 No peripherals are connected to the microblaze.
 * `app2/` - Contains an example of **Peripheral and PS Interacting Applications**.
 In this application the PS side just triggers the execution of SSC application without any input or output data.
-The CTEE SSC continuous toggels the LED color when the button is pressed.
+The Enlave SSC continuous toggels the LED color when the button is pressed.
-In the hardware deisgn of the application CTEE is constructed with a micrbolze processor with its BRAM, and two peripherals connected to that.
+In the hardware deisgn of the application Enlave is constructed with a micrbolze processor with its BRAM, and two peripherals connected to that.
 The LED peripheral and the button peripheral in this case is included in the hardware TCB for the system.
-* `app3/` - Contains an example of **Peripheral, PS and CTEE Interacting Applications**.
-In this application the PS side continuously interact with the application in the CTEE.
-The CTEE SSC application is a digital medial player application.
+* `app3/` - Contains an example of **Peripheral, PS and Enlave Interacting Applications**.
+In this application the PS side continuously interact with the application in the Enlave.
+The Enlave SSC application is a digital medial player application.
 The audio files are stored in the SD card.
-The PS application sends the file from SD card to the CTEE SSC application.
+The PS application sends the file from SD card to the Enlave SSC application.
-In the hardware deisgn of the application CTEE is constructed with a micrbolze processor with its BRAM, and axi dma, SPI module, peripherals.
+In the hardware deisgn of the application Enlave is constructed with a micrbolze processor with its BRAM, and axi dma, SPI module, peripherals.
 * `app4/` - Contains an example of **Distributed Applications**.
-In this application the there are two CTEEs implemented in the FPGA side.
-Both of the CTEEs are configured with its own BRAMs.
-And for secure communication between the CTEEs one 32KB BRAM is shared.
+In this application the there are two Enlaves implemented in the FPGA side.
+Both of the Enlaves are configured with its own BRAMs.
+And for secure communication between the Enlaves one 32KB BRAM is shared.
-The PS application here talks to the CTEE-1 through the SEB.
-The SSA-4 here is loaded to the CTEE-4 statically with `update-MEM` tool.
-Although SSAs on the CTEE-1 are loaded dynamically.
+The PS application here talks to the Enlave-1 through the SEB.
+The SSA-4 here is loaded to the Enlave-4 statically with `update-MEM` tool.
+Although SSAs on the Enlave-1 are loaded dynamically.
-* `CTEE-HS-generation/` - Contains a tool to generate the CTEE hardware configurations.
-The input file is in json format and it output tcl files to build the CTEE hardware design.
+* `Enlave-HS-generation/` - Contains a tool to generate the Enlave hardware configurations.
+The input file is in json format and it output tcl files to build the Enlave hardware design.
 * `Evaluations/` - Contains the evaluation source code of the BYOT.
 It incldues implementated applications performance evaluation source code, embench-iot benchmark application source code, cold-boot-attack on DRAM and BRAM source code.
 Note to evaluate on the MicroBlaze processor we also added a AXI timer IP in the hardware design, the tcl scripts are also added under this directory.

 ## Setting up Software development & Synthesis tools